adilanwar2399/ESBMC-ibmc/README.md

 Then follow the instructions at the [Vampire Github repo](https://github.com/vprover/vampire) to build.
 To obtain results similar to ours we recommend building with Z3.

 As an alternative to building from source, you can [download Vampire 4.8](https://github.com/vprover/vampire/releases/tag/v4.8casc2023).
 We have not tested with Vampire 4.8, but expect it to work.
-Please note that the binary included in the Vampire releases will only run on Linux distros, no macOS.
+Please note that the binary included in the Vampire releases will only run on Linux distros, not macOS.

 # Running ESBMC with Vampire